PatCapon39/nextflow-seqera/main/contact_us.md

 ##  Further information

-Please contact us for any inquiries you have:
+Please contact the support team for any enquiries you have: <seqera@biocommons.org.au>

-The Australian Nextflow Seqera support : <seqera@biocommons.org.au>